naveenrajan/CapstoneProject/README.md

 **Johor Bahru**: formerly known as Tanjung Puteri or Iskandar Puteri, is the capital of the state of Johor, Malaysia.
 It is situated along the Straits of Johor at the southern end of Peninsular Malaysia.
 Johor Bahru has a population of 497,097, while its metropolitan area, with a population of 1,638,219, is the third largest in the country.
 (source: https://en.wikipedia.org/wiki/Johor_Bahru)

-You can use the [editor on GitHub](https://github.com/zaephaer/CapstoneProject/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Objective
 In this project, we will study in details the area classification using Foursquare data and machine learning segmentation and clustering.
 The aim of this project is to segment areas of Kuala Lumpur and Johor Bahru based on the most common places captured from Foursquare.